MrMikey59/Web-Development/01 - Browsers/Browsers.md

 - **Piping**.
 Since some services with web APIs are rather popular, common web API "gluing" has already been implemented and is provided with server included.
 This is the case for services like [If This Then That](https://ifttt.com/) and [Zapier](https://zapier.com/)

+#### Plug-Ins
+- [uBlock Origin](https://github.com/gorhill/uBlock) - It is a [wide-spectrum](https://github.com/gorhill/uBlock/wiki/Blocking-mode) blocker that doesn’t just stop ads, but all sorts of third-party communication a page may try to do.
+This also covers inline scripts and other types of resource loading.
+If you’re willing to spend some time on configuration to make things work, go to [medium mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-medium-mode) or even [hard mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-hard-mode).
+Those will make some sites not work until you’ve fiddled with the settings enough, but will also significantly improve your online security.
+Otherwise, the [easy mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-easy-mode) is already a good default that blocks most ads and tracking.
+You can also define your own rules about what website objects to block.
+- [Stylus](https://github.com/openstyles/stylus/) - a fork of Stylish (don't use Stylish, it was shown to [steal users' browsing history](https://www.theregister.co.uk/2018/07/05/browsers_pull_stylish_but_invasive_browser_extension/)), allows you to sideload custom CSS stylesheets to websites.
+With Stylus you can easily customize and modify the appearance of websites.
+This can be removing a sidebar, changing the background color or even the text size or font choice.
+This is fantastic for making websites that you visit frequently more readable.
+Moreover, Stylus can find styles written by other users and published in [userstyles.org](https://userstyles.org/).
+Most common websites have one or several dark theme stylesheets for instance.
+- Full Page Screen Capture - [Built into Firefox](https://screenshots.firefox.com/) and [Chrome extension](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl?hl=en).
+Lets you take a screenshot of a full website, often much better than printing for reference purposes.
+- [Multi Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) - lets you separate cookies into "containers", allowing you to browse the web with different identities and/or ensuring that websites are unable to share information between them.
+- Password Manager Integration - Most password managers have browser extensions that make inputting your credentials into websites not only more convenient but also more secure.
+Compared to simply copy-pasting your user and password, these tools will first check that the website domain matches the one listed for the entry, preventing phishing attacks that impersonate popular websites to steal credentials.
+- [Vimium](https://github.com/philc/vimium) - A browser extension that provides keyboard-based navigation and control of the web in the spirit of the Vim editor.

 #### Web Automation

 Sometimes web APIs are not enough.
 If only reading is needed you can use a html parser like `pup` or use a library, for example python has BeautifulSoup.
 However if interactivity or javascript execution is required those solutions fall short.
 WebDriver